Fourier analysis: Applications

 In forensics, laboratory infrared spectrophotometers use Fourier transform analysis for measuring the wavelengths of light at which a material will absorb in the infrared spectrum.
 The FT method is used to decode the measured signals and record the wavelength data.
 And by using a computer, these Fourier calculations are rapidly carried out, so that in a matter of seconds, a computer-operated FT-IR instrument can produce an infrared absorption pattern comparable to that of a prism instrument.

 Fourier transformation is also useful as a compact representation of a signal.
 For example, JPEG compression uses a variant of the Fourier transformation (discrete cosine transform) of small square pieces of a digital image.
-The Fourier components of each square are rounded to lower arithmetic precision, and weak components are eliminated entirely, so that the remaining components can be stored very compactly.
+The Fourier components of each square are rounded to lower arithmetic precision, and weak components are eliminated, so that the remaining components can be stored very compactly.
 In image reconstruction, each image square is reassembled from the preserved approximate Fourier-transformed components, which are then inverse-transformed to produce an approximation of the original image.

 In signal processing, the Fourier transform often takes a time series or a function of continuous time, and maps it into a frequency spectrum.
 That is, it takes a function from the time domain into the frequency domain; it is a decomposition of a function into sinusoids of different frequencies; in the case of a Fourier series or discrete Fourier transform, the sinusoids are harmonics of the fundamental frequency of the function being analyzed.

 When a function $s(t)$ is a function of time and represents a physical signal, the transform has a standard interpretation as the frequency spectrum of the signal.
 The magnitude of the resulting complex-valued function $S(f)$ at frequency $f$ represents the amplitude of a frequency component whose initial phase is given by the angle of $S(f)$ (polar coordinates).

 Fourier transforms are not limited to functions of time, and temporal frequencies.
 They can equally be applied to analyze spatial frequencies, and indeed for nearly any function domain.
 This justifies their use in such diverse branches as image processing, heat conduction, and automatic control.

 When processing signals, such as audio, radio waves, light waves, seismic waves, and even images, Fourier analysis can isolate narrowband components of a compound waveform, concentrating them for easier detection or removal.
 A large family of signal processing techniques consist of Fourier-transforming a signal, manipulating the Fourier-transformed data in a simple way, and reversing the transformation.